 General hospitals with psychiatry departments offer core services such as emergency, inpatient and outpatient programs.
 Other services vary from hospital to hospital.
-Psychiatric hospitals, such as the Douglas or Louis-H. Lafontaine, only offer psychiatric services.
+Psychiatric hospitals, such as the Douglas or l’Institut universitaire en santé mentale de Montréal, only offer psychiatric services.
 They usually offer a wider spectrum of services, including some long-term care.
 For further details contact the hospital in your sector.

 In an emergency you should go to the hospital that you are closest to at the time of the crisis.
-(At other times it is best to go to the hospital closest to your home, although you do have the right to go to the hospital of your choice [R.S.Q., c.
-C-12, s.12 and R.S.Q., c.
-42, s.6] on condition that the desired services are available.)
+(At other times it is best to go to the hospital closest to your home, although you do have the right to go to the hospital of your choice under Quebec law, on condition that the desired services are available.)

 Anybody undergoing a psychiatric crisis who is not being followed by a psychiatrist or general practitioner (GP) must present himself at emergency.
 Someone who is being cared for by a psychiatrist in that same hospital can go to emergency if the crisis is too severe to wait until the next morning to contact the doctor or someone else on the treatment team.

-Inpatient services offer a structured environment where acutely ill patients can be closely monitored in order to establish a diagnosis and implement an acute-care plan designed to control their symptoms and stabilize their illness.
+Inpatient services offer a structured environment where acutely ill patients can be closely monitored in the hospital in order to establish a diagnosis and implement an acute-care plan designed to control their symptoms and stabilize their illness.

 Brief therapy offers observation, diagnosis and treatment of a wide variety of severe psychiatric problems.
 This therapy deals with the management of severe mood disorders, the investigation and treatment of pathological aggression, and treatments such as electroconvulsive therapy (ECT) for acute or chronic illness that is resistant to medication.